new item(s) were added into this section (10 days ago max.).

 The price includes:

-- power adapter 100-230VAC / 24VDC with the mains plug specific for your country
+- power adapter 100-230VAC / 18Vdc with the mains plug that fits your country outlets

 - 5 rubber adhesive feet (one spare)